Grey heron: Taxonomy

 It is closely related and similar to the North American great blue heron (Ardea herodias), which differs in being larger, and having chestnut-brown flanks and thighs; and to the cocoi heron (Ardea cocoi) from South America, with which it forms a superspecies.
 Some authorities believe that the subspecies A. c. monicae should be considered a separate species.
-It has been known to hybridise with the great egret (Ardea alba), the little egret (Egretta garzetta), the great blue heron and the purple heron (Ardea purpurea).
+The grey heron sometimes hybridises with the great egret (Ardea alba), the little egret (Egretta garzetta), the great blue heron and the purple heron (Ardea purpurea).
 The Australian white-faced heron is often incorrectly called a grey heron.
 In Ireland, the grey heron is often colloquially called a "crane".